leovct/edge-grpc-mock-server/README.md

 We use the `dynamic` mode of the mock server to be able to return dynamic block and trace mock data.
 You can use `go run main.go --help` to see the other options and the default values.

-Here, the mock data will be updated every 30 `/GetStatus` request received by the mock server.
+Here, the mock data will be updated every 30 `/GetStatus` requests received by the mock server.
 At the beginning, the mock server will return the first block and trace mock files of the directories.
-Then, after each `n` update data threshold, it will return the files at index `n`.
+Then, after `n` requests, it will return the files at index `n`.
 Once the server has iterated over all the files, it will simply return the last block and trace mock files.

 ```sh
 $ go run main.go \